circlecreative/o2system-v3/README.md

-o2system
+O2System
 ========

-O2System is a new kicking ass Open Source PHP Framework by <a href="www.circle-creative.com">Circle Creative</a>, based on <a href="www.codeigniter.com">CodeIgniter Framework</a>.
+O2System is a new Dynamic Open Source PHP Framework by <a href="www.circle-creative.com">Circle Creative</a>, based on <a href="www.codeigniter.com">CodeIgniter Framework</a>.
 CodeIgniter was created by <a href="www.ellislab.com">EllisLab, Inc</a>, and is now a project of the <a href="http://www.bcit.ca/cas/computing/">British Columbia Institute of Technology</a>.

 O2System is now release in Beta Version.
 If you find any bugs, please kindly report it to us.
 We'll fixed it as soon as possible.